Part-time OSAP is open to Ontario residents who:

 - We will email you when your loan certificate is ready to be picked up

-- Bring your government-issued photo ID and proof of social insurance number (e.g. SIN card, Notice of Assessment, or letter from Service Canada confirming SIN)
+- Bring your government-issued photo ID and proof of social insurance number (i.e. SIN card, letter from Service Canada confirming SIN, or Canada Pension Plan Statement of Contributions)

 Receive your OSAP funding